smaht-dac/pipelines-docs/docs/pipelines/read_groups_illumina.md

 ## Generating Read Groups

 To assign read groups, an in-house Python script is used.
-It can automatically generate read groups based on Illumina read names and handle multiple read groups in the same file (e.g., reads from multiple lanes merged into a single file).
+It can automatically generate read groups based on Illumina read names and handle multiple read groups in the same file (e.g., reads from multiple lanes are merged into a single file).

 The read groups are assigned as follows: